 A vibrating bassinet therefore does not help to prevent SIDS directly.

-If used correctly and by following the advice above, a vibrating bassinet should not increase the risk of SIDS, but at the same time it won’t help prevent SIDS either.
+If used correctly and by following the advice above, a bassinet that vibrates should not increase the risk of SIDS, but at the same time it won’t help prevent SIDS either.

 However, as with any baby product it’s important to follow best practices.

 The most important being only place the chair on the ground and on a flat surface, and never on a raised up surface like a kitchen counter or bed, as you baby may topple over and could become seriously injured if they fall from a height.